Ayushburman/Introduction-to-Psychology/Psychology_Certification.md

 A beginner can earn university/platform certificates online, but those certificates do not make you a psychologist or allow you to provide clinical treatment.
 In India, professional clinical psychology follows regulated educational and registration pathways, including RCI-regulated programmes.

-Here is a README-style roadmap you can use as a personal learning project:

 *Psychology Roadmap — Beginner to Professional*

 A structured roadmap for someone who is completely new to psychology and wants to progress from basic knowledge → recognized certificates → academic/professional qualification.